Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Clinton - New Auckland had a median income among taxpayers of $61,862.
-The average income stood at $76,470 in this period.
-This is among the highest in Australia compared to levels of $50,780 and $64,844 across Rest of Qld respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $70,516 (median) and $87,168 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Clinton - New Auckland cluster around the 57th percentile nationally.
-Income analysis reveals that the $1,500 - 2,999 bracket dominates with 35.6% of residents (5,426 people).
-This pattern is similar to the region where 31.7% occupy this income range.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, the Clinton - New Auckland SA2 had a median income among taxpayers of $61,862.
+The average income stood at $76,470.
+Nationally, median and average incomes were $50,780 and $64,844 respectively for Rest of Qld.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated median and average incomes as of September 2025 would be approximately $70,516 and $87,168 respectively.
+From the 2021 Census, household, family and personal incomes in Clinton - New Auckland cluster around the 56th percentile nationally.
+In income distribution, 35.6% of locals (5,426 people) fall into the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 31.7% in the same category.
 After housing expenses, 85.8% of income remains for other expenses.

 Frequently Asked Questions - Income